 There is an opportunity and demand for more contemporary infrastructure to enable all sites to have equitable access to digital solutions and reduce information silos.
-This will form the foundational digital platform required to innovate and modernise WMH
+This will form the foundational digital platform required

 Operating Model

 The current digital operating model has not kept pace with the growing demands of the service and will not meet the aspirations and targets articulated in the Strategy.
 There is an opportunity to uplift the capabilities and capacity of Digital Services team to strengthen service offerings, and scale at pace with the growing demands of the HHS.